Kai-Wen-Chen/SomePractice/README.md

 SpaceDivision:

-Determine that how much different space could be divided by n non-parallel and different planes
+Determine that how much different space could be divided by n non-parallel and different planes.

 ---------------------------------------------------------------------------------------------------